Create Message

 Message by Customer Type

-Define Campaign Schedule
+Define Campaign Schedule- When

 You can set up the When section to schedule the campaign start and end using the options below: